Radio in 1920s elections: United Kingdom

 The BBC was formed in 1922 as a private company.
 It was prohibited from producing its own news (having to rely on news from press agencies) and could only release bulletins in the evening.
 After the BBC's transformation into a public body in 1927, government views that the politicisation of radio could radicalise the population meant that political content was limited.
 So as to secure the continuation of the license fee (which was approved by Parliament), the BBC tried to avoid political matters entirely.
-As such, throughout the 1920s there was little political or campaign content on British radio.
+As such, throughout the 1920s there was limited political and campaign content on British radio.

 Election results, however, were covered.
 The BBC periodically reported the results of the 1923 and 1924 elections.
 For the 1929 election, each of the three main party leaders were given slots to give addresses (as a precursor to party political broadcasts) and the BBC ran a programme from 9:50pm to 4:00am reporting the results.

 United States

 1920 US presidential election

-Historically, presidential candidates had either had to campaign in person or through record albums - an 'election by phonograph'.
-The 1920 election was the first to be broadcast over radio, with the results of the election being covered over 18 hours on the first broadcast of KDKA, a Pittsburgh-based radio station which had gained its license just days earlier.
-The radio station teamed up with the Pittsburgh Post, broadcasting results as they were telephoned in to the paper; as such, listeners knew the election result (a landslide for Republican Warren G. Harding) before they were printed in the next morning's papers.
+Historically, presidential candidates either campaigned in person or through record albums - an 'election by phonograph'.
+In 1916, a New York City station run by Lee de Forest had made the first audio broadcast of election results (in contrast to earlier Morse code broadcasts).
+The 1920 election was the beginning of the widespread use of audio broadcasts in reporting results; as such, listeners knew the election result (a landslide for Republican Warren G. Harding) before they were printed in the next morning's papers.

+1920 results were provided by the debut broadcast of KDKA, a radio station based at the Westinghouse Electric building in East Pittsburgh, over a period of 18 hours.
+The radio station teamed up with the Pittsburgh Post, broadcasting results as they were telephoned in to the paper.

+Audio radio broadcasts in other areas also announced results during the 1920 election cycle.
+The Detroit News launched the "Detroit News Radiophone" service which broadcast results for the Michigan primary on 31 August, as well as results bulletins for over four hours on election night.
+Results were also announced at the Saint Louis Post-Dispatch, over a station operated by W. E. Woods, and the Buffalo Evening News, over an amateur station operated by Charles C. Klinck, Jr.